Gromov-Witten invariants in complex and Morava-local $K$-theories: Background and coefficients

 with the 3rd term supported on $Z$ and $a_{ij}$ as in \eqref{eqn:formal_group}.
 This case already contains all of the information of the formal group law $L_{\bE}$; indeed algebraic cobordism can be reconstructed from relations associated to such `double point degenerations', compare to \cite{Levine-Pandharipande}. \end{Example}

+If a divisor $D$ has normal crossings but not strict normal crossings, for instance components with non-trivial self-intersection, then there is no elementary analogue of Proposition \ref{prop:formal group}.
+On the other hand, by Hironaka's theorem one can find a resolution on which the proper transform of $D$ has strict normal crossings; \cite[Remark 2.1]{Payne} shows that one can achieve that iterated intersections of components are empty or smooth and irreducible.
+Proposition \ref{prop:general_divisor} indicates one way of keeping track of the choices involved in such a procedure.

-For the next statement, we find it convenient to extend the notation of Equation \eqref{eqn:general_cycle} to generalised cohomology theory, so that given a pair $(Z,c)$ consisting of a subvariety $Z$ of $Y$ and a class $c$ in the $\bE$-cohomology of $D$, we denote by $[Z;c]$ the pushforward of $c$ to the $\bE$-cohomology of $Y$.
-Recall that a normal crossing divisor has a \emph{cone complex}, which is the dual intersection complex if it has strict normal crossings but is in general more complicated, see \cite{MPS}. \begin{prop} Let $D \to Y$ be a normal crossing divisor on a smooth quasi-projective variety $Y$ with smooth irreducible strata $D_J$.
+For the statement, we find it convenient to extend the notation of Equation \eqref{eqn:general_cycle} to generalised cohomology theory, so that given a pair $(Z,c)$ consisting of a subvariety $Z$ of $Y$ and a class $c$ in the $\bE$-cohomology of $Z$, we denote by $[Z;c]$ the pushforward of $c$ to the $\bE$-cohomology of $Y$.
+Recall for instance from \cite{MPS} that a normal crossing divisor has a \emph{cone complex}, which is the dual intersection complex if it has strict normal crossings (or more generally if none of the irreducible components of $D$ self-intersect), but is in general more complicated and defined by a descent argument; see \emph{op. cit.} for the details of the construction.

+\begin{prop} Let $D \to Y$ be a normal crossing divisor on a smooth quasi-projective variety $Y$ with smooth irreducible strata $D_J$.
 There is an identity in $H^*(Y;\bE)$